 Jumping Spider Diet

-Jumping spiders eat insects like flies, moths, and grasshoppers.
+Jumping spiders eat insects like flies, moths, and crickets.
 They are predominantly carnivores, though they have been known to eat nectar.

 In general, jumping spiders eat anything they can get their chelicerae (jaws) around.
 Flies, mealworms, moths, and other small, defenseless prey are their favorites.
 Jumping spiders will also eat crickets, cockroaches, and other spiders, if given the chance.
 Their prey includes:

 - Other spiders

 - Wax worms